cwe1ss/microservices-template/README.md

 ## Azure Managed Identity for GitHub Actions

-GitHub Actions uses a user-assigned managed identity called `{platform}-github` to authenticate with Azure.
+GitHub Actions uses a user-assigned managed identity called `{platform}-github-id` to authenticate with Azure.
 The authentication leverages [federated credentials](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure) which means that there are no secrets stored in your GitHub repository!

 Note that this is the newest way to integrate GitHub with Azure and "federated credentials" for managed identities are currently not even displayed in the Azure Portal.
 You have to use "Export template" to see them.